All absence from school affects your child's education. Taking a child on holiday during term-time could mean:

 As a local authority, we fully appreciate the financial difficulties that some parents face when booking holidays, particularly during school holidays.
 However, we expect that all Salford schools to have firm policies and stringent checks to significantly reduce the number of authorised absences during term-time.

-We will be monitoring all school absences during term-time and challenging schools and parents who don't follow the new legislation.
+We will be monitoring all school absences during term-time and challenging schools and parents who don't follow the legislation.

 This page was last updated on 14 March 2016